mozilla/anodejsholidayseason/fully_loaded_node.md

 The future of [compute-cluster][] may involve the ability to distribute work over multiple different tiers to maximally saturate available computation resources in times of load.
 This may work cross-colo to support geographically asymmetric bursts.
-This may involve the ability to leverage new hardware that's demand spun at some trusted cloud compute provider...
+This may involve the ability to leverage new hardware that's demand spun...

 Or we may solve the problem a different way!
 If you have thoughts on an elegant way to enable [compute-cluster][] to distribute work over the network while preserving the properties it has thus far, I'd love to hear them!